J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Berry phases in electronic structure theory.md

 - As $\Delta\bm{P}$ is a _constant_, this _does not affect_ $\rho$ or $\bm{J}$
 - As for branching values of _surface charge density_, one can interpret this as there being a _surface band_ within the _bulk gap_ that can either be _fully filled_ or _empty_ depending on the Fermi level
 	- Both the _bulk and surface_ must be _insulating_ or charge can flow as the _surface Hamiltonian_ changes
+	- A _local_ change in the Hamiltonian only induces a _local_ change insurface charge (the "nearsightedness" principle)
 	- Hence the Fermi level must have _zero density of states_ both in the bulk and the surface
 - The branching values can be expressed as:
 $$\sigma_\text{surf}:=\bm{P}\cdot\hat{\bm{n}}$$